Battle of Gembloux (1940): Mixed results

 That afternoon, 4th Panzer Division had suffered both from the French defence and German command confusion.
-Stever went forward to meet Oberst (Colonel) Breith, commanding the 5th Panzer Brigade and von Boyneburg, commanding 4th Rifle Brigade.
+Stever went forward to meet Oberst (Colonel) Breith, commanding the 5th Panzer Brigade and Boyneburg, commanding 4th Rifle Brigade.
 Both officers insisted that a prepared attack was no longer possible that day.
 French artillery shelled the headquarters of the brigades out of Baudeset, leaving two unnamed rifle battalion commanders dead.
 The shelling was deadly accurate from the first round, a number of German tanks taking direct hits as they waited around Baudeset.
 Harassing fire continued all night, forcing crews to dig in under their tanks.

 The intentions of the 3rd Panzer Division for 14 May are unclear.
 The division's left-flank regiment—6th Panzer Regiment—did attack in the Ernage area in the afternoon and was checked by defensive fire.
 The supporting riflemen failed to arrive and 3rd Panzer Brigade reported being under enemy air observation after 19:00 hours.
 Meanwhile, serious fighting was reported with tanks (of the 3d DLM) in the Walhain and St. Paul areas and French tanks also appeared at Ernage, leading the Panzer Brigade command to conclude that the situation was critical; enemy armour, against which only the 75 mm gun of the Panzer IV was really effective, was trying to break through both on the left and the right with artillery support directed by spotter aircraft while the German infantry had not yet arrived.
 This was a misreading of French intentions, but it was indicative of the psychological damage suffered by the command of 3rd Panzer Brigade.
 That night the front quietened down, the infantry arrived and driven on by urgent orders issued hours earlier, advanced in the dark.
 Despite coming under fire from their own tanks by mistake, one battalion almost reached the French main position.
 The battalion found itself alone before dawn between Ernage and Perbais with no radio contact with the division.